Hirving is a first name for boys.

 Recently, the name Hirving has been given only a handful of times a year and is therefore particularly rare, at least in the US.
 In recent years, not even one boy in 100,000 has been named Hirving.
 That means that a boy named Hirving is exceptional and may not meet another person with the same name his whole life.
 If you polled the whole US population – children, adults and seniors – you’d find less than one in 10,000 to be named Hirving.

-Meeting a man or boy named Hirving is something really special.
-Out of all 50 states, men and boys named Hirving can be found in only two: California and Washington.
-No other state currently has residents named Hirving.
+If you ever wanted to meet a boy or man named Hirving, you have limited options – because boys with this beautiful name are currently only living in California or Washington.
 However, we must admit that a given name is only included in a state’s official statistics if there are at least five people with that name living in that state – so it’s quite possible that there are still a few men and boys called Hirving living in one state or another.
-(If your name is Hirving and you live outside of California or Washington, we’d really appreciate it if you’d let us know so we can refine our statistics even further.)
-Either way, the name is quite rare.
-The best chance of meeting a Hirving is in Washington, as there live more men and boys with this name in relation to the population than in any other state.
-But even here in Washington, only 0.00019% of all male residents are called Hirving – that’s just one in 528,753!
-And even in all the states, California and Washington, combined there are only a total of 13 men going by that name.
-So, if your name is Hirving, chances are you will never meet another man bearing that extraordinary first name.
+(If your name is Hirving and you live outside of California and Washington, we’d really appreciate it if you’d let us know so we can refine our statistics even further.)
+Which means – if you put this number in relation to the population of the USA – only one in 534,746 boys and men would turn around if you called out the name Hirving.
+So if your name is Hirving, it’s very likely that you won’t need a nickname in your peer group, because having the name Hirving already makes you quite special.

 Well, you might say, you probably figured that out yourself!
 But what you might not know is: The letter H is not particularly common as a first letter for boys' names: only 2.9% of all common boys' names in the US begin with an H. The most common first letters for boys' names are J and A, while X and U are the least common first letters of boys' names.